On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 If, in addition, the SDA is met, then the order of the rate of convergence is

-Under SDA, Audibert and Tsybakov \cite{AuTs05} proved the {\em minimax optimality} of this rate.
-In general, the Lipschitz and the margin conditions do not determine the true rate of convergence of the error probability.
+Under the SDA, \cite{AuTs05} proved the {\em minimax optimality} of this rate, i.e., they showed that this rate is also a lower bound for any classification rule over the class of distributions satisfying the aforementioned conditions.
+However, the Lipschitz and margin conditions do not determine the true rate of convergence of the error probability.